 In 2019 and 2020 Energia per i Diritti Umani obtained funding from the Waldensian Church for the realization of the campaign.
 In 2019 we implemented the project “The last mile: eliminating malaria in Senegal by 2030”.
 Three Senegalese health promoters were trained, and they coordinated awareness-raising activities in the area.
 Ten schools participated in the activities, in Pikine Est, Keur Massar (outskirts of Dakar) and in the villages of Ndiadiane, Sossop, Tataguine and Bandoulou, with more than 1,300 children involved.
 The entire communities have taken part in major events to raise awareness on the prevention of malaria.
 The areas were cleaned to avoid the proliferation of mosquitoes in stagnant waters.
 Mosquito nets and information materials were distributed.
 The local theater company NOUMEC (later renamed CARTE), held ten malaria shows for schools and communities during the year.
 At the end of the performances, played in Wolof language, the audience was called upon to intervene and seek solutions, replacing the actors.
 The “Stop Malaria” soccer tournament took place in the villages.
 Eight teams competed with the aim of bringing young people together and creating a network of volunteers to support the campaign in the future.
 During matches, stickers about disease prevention practices were distributed to spectators.

-In 2020 a new project was launched thanks to the Italian Waldensian Church funds.
+In 2020 and 2021 we implemented a new project thanks to Italian Waldensian Church funding.